adamboncic/Movie-suggestions/README.md

 # In The Mood

-A Vue 3 appl that helps users discover movies based on their preferences.
+A Vue 3 app that helps users discover movies based on their preferences.
 Enter a movie you like, and the app will suggest similar films you might enjoy.

 ## Technologies Used